 To manage and update your account you need to have a login account, not just a guardian account.
 See the question and answer for “What is a KidCheck account?” for further explanation on guardian and login accounts.
-This step-by-step primary guardian guide provides information on how to easily and quickly update information in your login account.

 How is the allergy and medical information I note for my child used?